 Science — real science — is greater than public opinion (and much less volatile).
 It is intellectually honest, admits its own limitations, does not promote “best guesses” as proven facts, and refuses to cling to debunked theories just because it’s politically correct to do so.

 I saw a good corollary to the “Science > Opinion” slogan printed on another placard: “Science is Not a Liberal Conspiracy.”
 Sadly, the same cannot be said for pseudo-science, pop psychology, and social engineering, all of which are given far more credence in certain circles than rigorously-tested, evidence-based research these days.

 “The Future is Female”

-Insofar as females are essential for humankind to have any future at all, this slogan is technically accurate (and is also a good argument against sex-selective abortions, since girl babies are targeted far more often than boys by parents who prefer one sex over the other).
+Insofar as females are essential for humankind to have any future at all, this radical feminist slogan is technically accurate (and is also a good argument against sex-selective abortions, since girl babies are targeted far more often than boys by parents who prefer one sex over the other).

 Of course, it would be equally correct to claim the future is male, since without men, the human race would also come to an abrupt end.
 That is why it is imperative that modern day men and women learn to get along, to value one another’s contributions, and to work together to build a better world.

 The opposite sex is not our enemy, and we need to stop acting as if it were.